Danay Gonzalez on Coming Home to Bakersfield and Giving Her Community a Voice

 “I feel like I need to be a part of that change one way or another,” she says.

-The work is grueling, and often emotionally taxing, but she believes the rewards of helping those in need overcome their fear and find their voice are worth the fight.
+The work of a Bakersfield personal injury lawyer is grueling, and often emotionally taxing, but she believes the rewards of helping those in need overcome their fear and find their voice are worth the fight.